A PHASE 3 STUDY THAT ASSESSED DISEASE PROGRESSION IN EARLY SYMPTOMATIC ALZHEIMER’S DISEASE (AD) BY REDUCING AMYLOID PLAQUES1,2

 Amyloid-Related Imaging Abnormalities (ARIA)

-ARIA usually occurs early in treatment and is usually asymptomatic, although serious and life-threatening events, including seizure and status epilepticus, rarely can occur.
+ARIA usually occurs early in treatment and is usually asymptomatic, although serious and life-threatening events, including seizure and status epilepticus, can occur.
+ARIA can be fatal.
 When present, reported symptoms associated with ARIA may include, but are not limited to, headache, confusion, visual changes, dizziness, nausea, and gait difficulty.
 Focal neurologic deficits may also occur.
 Symptoms associated with ARIA usually resolve over time.
-In addition to ARIA, intracerebral hemorrhages (ICH) >1 cm in diameter have occurred in patients treated with Kisunla.

 References: